NPR: Underwriting spots versus commercials

 In contrast with commercial broadcasting, NPR's radio broadcasts do not carry traditional commercials, but has advertising in the form of brief statements from major sponsors which may include corporate slogans, descriptions of products and services, and contact information such as website addresses and telephone numbers.
 These statements are called underwriting spots and, unlike commercials, are governed by specific FCC restrictions in addition to truth in advertising laws; they cannot advocate a product or "promote the goods and services" of for-profit entities.
 These restrictions apply only to radio broadcasts and not NPR's other digital platforms.
 When questioned on the subject of how corporate underwriting revenues and foundation grants were holding up during the recession, in a speech broadcast on C-SPAN before the National Press Club on March 2, 2009, then president and CEO Vivian Schiller stated: "underwriting is down, it's down for everybody; this is the area that is most down for us, in sponsorship, underwriting, advertising, call it whatever you want; just like it is for all of media."
 Hosts of the NPR program Planet Money stated the audience is indeed a product being sold to advertisers in the same way as commercial stations, saying: "they are not advertisers exactly but, they have a lot of the same characteristics; let's just say that."

 Audience

-According to 2009 NPR statistics, about 20.9 million listeners tune into NPR each week.
-By 2017, NPR's weekly on-air audience had reached 30.2 million.
+According to NPR's 2022 data, 30.7 million listeners tuned into its programs each week.
+This is down from its 2017 high of 37.7 million, but still well above its total of 20.9 million in 2008.
+A Pew Research Center poll in 2025 found that approximately 20% of Americans regularly get their news from NPR.

 Demographics

 According to 2015 figures, 87% of the NPR terrestrial public radio audience and 67% of the NPR podcast audience is white.
 According to the 2012 Pew Research Center 2012 News Consumption Survey, NPR listeners tend to be highly educated, with 54% of regular listeners being college graduates and 21% having some college.
 NPR's audience is almost exactly average in terms of the sex of listeners (49% male, 51% female).
 NPR listeners have higher incomes than average (the 2012 Pew study showed that 43% earn over $75,000, 27% earn between $30,000 and $75,000).

+A 2012 Pew Research Center survey found that the NPR audience leans Democratic (17% Republican, 37% independent, 43% Democratic) and politically moderate (21% conservative, 39% moderate, 36% liberal).
+A late 2019 survey, also by Pew, found that NPR's audience overwhelmingly leaned Democratic.
+Further, 87% of those surveyed identified as Democrats, or leaning Democratic, and 12% were Republicans.